jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Upon completion of each EAP authentication in the tunnel, the server MUST send an Intermediate-Result TLV indicating the result of that authentication.
 The peer MUST respond to the Intermediate-Result TLV indicating its result.
-If the result indicates success, the Intermediate-Result TLV MUST be accompanied by a Crypto-Binding TLV.
+If the result indicates success, the servers Intermediate-Result TLV MUST be accompanied by a Crypto-Binding TLV.
 The Crypto-Binding TLV is further discussed in [](#crypto-binding-tlv) and [](#computing-compound-mac).
 The Intermediate-Result TLVs can be